-Can My Employer Make Me Pay for Uniforms?
+Can My Employer Make Me Pay for My Uniform?

-Generally speaking, employers are allowed to require employees to dress in a particular way, including wearing a uniform, as long as those requirements aren’t discriminatory or illegal.
+Generally speaking, employers can require employees to dress in a particular way.
+This includes wearing a uniform, as long as those requirements aren’t discriminatory or illegal.

-Also, a uniform that is hard for an employee with a disability to wear and take off may have to modified for that employee’s use.
+Also, a uniform that is hard for an employee with a disability to wear and take off may have to modified.

 David Payab, Esq. from The Law Offices of Payab & Associates can be reached @ (818) 918-5522 or by visiting https://payablaw.com/